I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPercutaneous electrical nerve stimulation is a therapy that combines the features of electroacupuncture and transcutaneous electrical nerve stimulation (TENS).
-PENS therapy uses fine needle-like electrodes that are placed in close proximity to the painful area and stimulate peripheral sensory nerves in the soft tissue.
+DESCRIPTIONPercutaneous electrical nerve stimulation (PENS) and percutaneous neuromodulation therapy (PNT) are therapies that combine the features of electroacupuncture and transcutaneous electrical nerve stimulation (TENS).
+PENS is performed with a few needle electrodes while PNT uses very fine needle-like electrode arrays that are placed in close proximity to the painful area to stimulate peripheral sensory nerves in the soft tissue.

-PENS is used to relieve pain and is essentially the same as TENS but differs in that needles are inserted to a depth of 1 to 4 cm either around or immediately adjacent to the nerve serving the painful area and then stimulated.
-PENS is generally reserved for patients who fail to get pain relief from TENS, apparently due to obvious physical barriers to the conduction of the electrical stimulation (e.g. scar tissue, obesity).
-PENS must be distinguished from acupuncture with electrical stimulation.
+PENS is similar in concept to TENS, but differs in that needles are inserted either around or immediately adjacent to the nerves serving the painful area and are then stimulated.
+PENS is generally reserved for patients who fail to get pain relief from TENS.
+PENS is also distinguished from acupuncture with electrical stimulation.
 In electrical acupuncture, needles are also inserted just below the skin, but the placement of needles is based on specific theories regarding energy flow throughout the human body.
-Thus in PENS the location of stimulation is determined by proximity to the pain rather than the theories of energy flow that guide placement of stimulation for acupuncture.
+In PENS, the location of stimulation is determined by proximity to the pain rather than the theories of energy flow that guide placement of stimulation for acupuncture.

 See separate policy for Transcutaneous Electrical Nerve Stimulator (TENS)